MercierCharles/MercierCharles.github.io/research.md

 ## 0. *The reddit dataset*

 The first, and possibly most important aspect of our study is the data.
-For this, we're using the Reddit Hyperlink Network dataset[1].
+For this, we're using the Reddit Hyperlink Network dataset[1] from the Stanford SNAP collection.

-This dataset contains a list of crossposts in reddit from Jan 2014 to April 2017.
-Crossposts are posts that begin in one "subreddit", or community, and are shared to another subreddit.
-So effecitvely, this dataset acts as a sort of graph, representing how communities interact, negativety is spread, and information is shared.
+It models interactions between Reddit communities at the subreddit level.
+In this dataset, each node represents a subreddit, and each directed edge corresponds to a post in one subreddit that contains a hyperlink to another subreddit.
+Edges are timestamped and annotated with a sentiment label indicating whether the reference is neutral/positive or negative toward the target community.
+Covering Reddit activity from 2014 to 2017, this dataset provides a large-scale, structured view of how communities interact.

-Each crosspost comes with a compact 86-dimensional `PROPERTIES` vector that summarizes the text.
+Each edge comes with a compact 86-dimensional `PROPERTIES` vector that summarizes the text.
 It includes VADER sentiment scores (positive/negative/compound, tuned for social media), LIWC category counts (anger, anxiety, social, work, etc.), and basic structural signals like word count and capitalization.
 We use these features to compare how different communities express negativity in both tone and style.

 In addition, we used one other dataset, the Reddit User and Subreddit Embeddings[2].
 This gives us "embeddings" for users and subreddits.
 In the case of users, these embeddings capture user activity.
 And in the case of subreddits, these embeddings act as a sort of overview of how the users in each subreddit behaves.
 While we will not go deep into embeddings, they essentially allow us to compare how similar two users or subreddits are.
 If two users have similar embeddings, they likely act in similar ways and visit similar subreddits.